Skin (Sabrina Carpenter song): Commercial performance

 The week of its release, "Skin" debuted at 48 on the Billboard Hot 100 making it the highest debut on the chart for the week.
 The song also marked Carpenter's first Hot 100 entry with her previous singles "Thumbs" and "Why" charting on the Bubbling Under Hot 100 at numbers 1 and 21 respectively.
 Furthermore, the song reached number 12 in Ireland and the top 30 in the United Kingdom.

 Music video

 The music video for "Skin" was directed by Jason Lester and released on February 1, 2021.
 The 3-minute long music video features an appearance by Gavin Leatherwood, who plays Carpenter's love interest.

 Live performances

 Carpenter performed the song live on The Late Late Show with James Corden.
 She also performed the song at the 2021 GLAAD Media Awards.
 During this performance, Carpenter sang in front of a montage of videos with transgender youth appearing behind her, "sending a powerful message of love and acceptance to the trans community".
+On May 11, 2023, Carpenter performed the song during the second night in New York of leg two of the Emails I Can't Send Tour.